Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/07-AI-Engine-Floating-Point/README.md

 The code explains all the parameter settings for the `fpmul/mac_conf` intrinsics.

 - Navigate to the `MatMult` directory.
-- Type `make all` in the console and wait for the completions of the three stages:
+- Type `make allaie` in the console and wait for completion of the four following stages:
   1. `aie`
   2. `aiesim`
+  3. `aiecmp`
-  3. `aieviz`
+  4. `aieviz`

 The last stage opens `vitis_analyzer` that allows you to visualize the graph of the design and the simulation process timeline.

-In this design you learned:
+In this design, you learned:

 - How to organize matrix multiply compute sequence when using real or complex floating-point numbers.
-- How to handle complex floating-point data and complex floating-points coefficients in FIR filters.
+- How to handle complex floating-point data and complex floating-point coefficients in matrix multiply operations.
 - How to use `fpmul_conf` and `fpmac_conf` intrinsics.

 ## Support